neckothy/manga-tools/README.md

 # neck's manga tools
 I mostly read [official digital volumes](https://gist.github.com/neckothy/6654f928fef87529646df3799f5e555a), so the tools in this repo may make some shortsighted assumptions based on that.

-~~I'm adding stuff as I split it out from my previous script but they will probably need additional changes to work properly as modules.
-I don't really know anything about that yet, but can see some obvious issues arising with the way everything is currently structured (if you could even call it that).
-I'll actually learn something and fix them later maybe.~~

-After some sleep I've realized I need to structure this a lot differently.
-I'll work on that & making everything more usable.
-Likely won't update this repo until I'm satisfied with that.
-Will leave the current scripts up in the meantime in case they're helpful for something.
-Expect something significantly better soon™

-Since I'm splitting these out of a much worse all-in-one script I normally use, they are barely tested.
-Make backups of your files and use at your own risk.
-Use `--dry-run` where applicable.

-### These are written and tested on Linux, many probably need some edits to work on Windows.
+### This is written and tested on Linux, and definitely needs some edits to work properly on Windows.
-### Most of these expect to be run from within the directory containing your images.
+### This expects to be run within the directory containing your images
-### Most of these operate on images in-place.

 ---

-Some requirements for the various scripts here:
+Some requirements for the various tools here:

 `python-pillow`